Battery Packaging /Cases

 Battery packaging materials are critical in the production of lithium-ion batteries.
 Indeed, significant cost savings can be realised when the chosen packaging material has an adequate combination of mechanical, permeation, and seal-strength properties.
 The various types of Battery packaging cases are as follows:

 Cylindrical Cells Packaging

 It is one of the most popular primary and secondary battery packaging styles.
 The benefits of using this cell format include ease of manufacturing and mechanical stability.
 This cell design is simpler to manufacture and, with a sealed can exterior, can withstand high internal pressures.
 The cylindrical cell package also includes a resealable vent to release pressure in the event of an overcharge.
-Wireless communications, biomedical instruments, power tools, and other applications that do not require an ultra-compact battery size are the main users of cylindrical cells packaging.
+Wireless communications, biomedical instruments, power tools, and other applications that do not require an ultra-compact battery size are the main users of cylindrical cells packaging

 Prismatic Cells Packaging

 The prismatic cell design allows for thinner cell geometries, and its rectangular packaging is easily customizable for each application.
 Prismatic cell packaging is used exclusively in lithium polymer batteries.
 Heavier gauge metals are preferred for prismatic casings because they reduce the risk of bulging due to internal pressure buildup.